ClusterWS/cWS/README.md

 server.on('connection', (socket, upgReq) => {
     // gives you remoteAddress info
     let address = socket._socket
-    // emitted when recieve new message
+    // emitted when receive new message
     socket.on('message', (message) => { });

-    // emitted when conection closes
+    // emitted when connection closes
     socket.on('close', (code, reason) => { });

     // emitted on error